 The Weather in Portstewart

-Discover beautiful Northern Ireland with Portstewart holiday homes
+Discover beautiful Northern Ireland with Portstewart holiday accommodation

 With endless green fields, wild beaches, inspiring sunsets, scenic walks and a famous surf scene, Northern Ireland’s seaside town of Portstewart is a natural playground for people of all ages.
 For nature-lovers, particularly families, it is the perfect place to go to enjoy safe and beautifully picturesque walks and appreciate the lush Irish countryside.
 With the famous Giant’s Causeway and Mussenden Temple, Portstewart Strand is known for excellent surfing, awe-inspiring scenery, and a world famous golf course.
-Booking a Portstewart holiday letting is the perfect place for a relaxing yet exciting holiday for families and individual travellers.
+Booking a Portstewart holiday cottage is the perfect start to a relaxing yet exciting holiday for families and individual travellers.

-From either of Belfast’s airports, it is very easy to get to your Portstewart holiday letting .
-Trains and busses both have connections that run there for roughly similar prices, although the train is around an hour faster.
+From either of Belfast’s airports, it is very easy to get to your Portstewart holiday accommodation.
+Trains and buses both have connections that run there for roughly similar prices, although the train is around an hour faster.

 Within Portstewart, busses are the easiest means of transportation, or even letting cars, which are easily available at various locations or at the airport if you’re arriving internationally.